 TGba editor: Modify the section as the following (Track Changes ON):

 A WUR AP with dot11WURDiscoveryImplemented equal to true shall periodically transmit WUR Discovery frames on the WUR AP’s WUR discovery channel to assist WUR STAs in WUR AP discovery.
-The WUR AP’s WUR discovery channel is indicated in the transmitted WUR Discovery elements by the WUR Discovery Operating Class and WUR Discovery Channel fields in the WUR AP Information subfield in which the Transmitting WUR AP subfield is set to 1.
+The WUR AP’s WUR discovery channel may be(#860) indicated in the transmitted WUR Discovery elements by the WUR Discovery Operating Class and WUR Discovery Channel fields in the WUR AP Information subfield in which the Transmitting WUR AP subfield is set to 1.
 WUR Discovery frames shall be generated for transmission by the WUR AP once every WUR Discovery Period TUs.
 The WUR discovery channel(s) that are used to transmit the WUR Discovery frames should be selected from channel 1 in the 2.4 GHz frequency band and channel 40, 44, 149 and 153 in the 5 GHz frequency band as specified in Table E-4 in Annex E.

-A WUR non-AP STA may use its WURx to scan WUR discovery channels.
-Using the WURx to scan WUR discovery channels may be referred to as WUR scanning.

 A WUR AP with dot11WURNeighborDiscoveryImplemented equal to true may transmit a WUR Discovery element in Beacon and Probe Response frames to advertise the WUR discovery channel(s) used by neighboring WUR APs.
 The WUR AP may include the WUR Discovery element in a Probe Response frame that is transmitted in response to a Probe Request frame that contains a WUR Capability element.
+A WUR AP may use the WUR Discovery elements transmitted by neighboring WUR APs to compile the WUR discovery channel(s) used by the neighboring WUR APs.
+A WUR AP should include a single WUR information subfield for a WUR discovery channel in a WUR Discovery element.(#783,793)

-A WUR non-AP STA receiving the WUR Discovery element may use the information of the WUR discovery Channels to schedule WUR scanning for faster WUR AP Discovery.
-The WUR non-AP STA may limit the WUR scanning to the WUR discovery channels listed in the WUR Discovery element.
-The WUR non-AP STA may further optimize the WUR scanning by using the information of the WUR APs listed in the WUR Discovery element.
-Details of how to further optimize the WUR scanning is out of scope of this standard.
+A WUR non-AP STA may use its WURx to scan WUR discovery channels for WUR Discovery frames.
+Using the WURx to scan WUR discovery channels is known as WUR scanning.(#151) A WUR non-AP STA receiving the WUR Discovery element may use the information of the WUR discovery channels(#861,1188) to schedule WUR scanning. (#794) The WUR non-AP STA may limit the WUR scanning to the WUR discovery channels listed in the WUR Discovery element. (#151,795)